andrewcooke/choochoo/docs/data-model.md

 similarly to derived statistics (they are associated with Interval Sources), but are stored separately.

+There are three types of StatisticJournal, for values that are integers, floats and text.

 ### Sources

 There are several different Sources: